 - Section 1 details the location of Marrickville Metro as well as its regional and local context.
-The proposed expansion scheme for the centre is also outlined. - Section 2 reviews the strategy and planning documents of relevance to the proposed expansion. - Section 3 examines the trade area which is likely to be served by an expanded Marrickville Metro.
-This section also includes the current and projected population and retail spending levels within the trade area, as well as the socio-demographic profile of the trade area population. - Section 4 outlines the competitive environment within which the expanded Marrickville Metro would operate, including both existing and proposed competitive developments in the region. - Section 5 outlines our assessment of the sales potential for the expanded centre and presents an Economic Impact Assessment for the proposal.
-The likely trading impacts on other retailers within the region are considered, as are the employment and other economic effects of the proposed expansion. - Section 6 outlines the conclusions of this analysis.
+The smaller proposed expansion scheme for the centre is also outlined. - Section 2 reviews the strategy and planning documents of relevance to the proposed expansion.

+- Section 3 examines the trade area which is likely to be served by an expanded Marrickville Metro.
+This section also includes the current and projected population and retail spending levels within the trade area, as well as the socio-demographic profile of the trade area population. - Section 4 outlines the competitive environment within which the expanded Marrickville Metro would operate, including both existing and proposed competitive developments in the region. - Section 5 outlines our assessment of the sales potential for the smaller expanded centre and presents an Economic Impact Assessment for the revised proposal.
+The likely trading impacts on other retailers within the region are considered, as are the employment and other economic effects of the proposed expansion. - Section 6 includes a review of an EIA prepared on behalf of Marrickville Chamber of Commerce by Hill PDA in August 2010, for the previously proposed (larger) expansion scheme for Marrickville Metro.
+It also provides a response to the submissions received from Marrickville Council on the issue of economic impacts. - Section 7 outlines the conclusions of this analysis.